pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

 .. class:: SHA1()

     SHA-1 is a cryptographic hash function standardized by NIST.
-It has a 160-bit message digest.
+It produces an 160-bit message digest.

 SHA-2 Family